Alternating/1uRackMount---Lenovo---think-centre/README.md

-# 1uRackMount-m720q
+# 1uRackMount - m720q - any tiny think centre

 This is a 1U rackmount for Lenovo Tiny USFF computers (specifically m720q).

-Modded for the use with sliding rails
+- Modded for the use with sliding rails

 Original creator - https://www.thingiverse.com/thing:4769452